BestTimesToVisit.com Logo

 Chicken Buses (Buses Públicos)

-These are repurposed US school buses, the lifeblood of intercity travel in Honduras.
-They're a vibrant, albeit sometimes chaotic, way to experience the country's landscapes and local life, connecting most towns and cities.
+These are repurposed American school buses, the lifeblood of intercity travel in Honduras.
+They're a vibrant, albeit sometimes chaotic, way to see the country and interact with locals, connecting most towns and cities.

 Taxis